michaelgrosner/tribeca/README.md

  $ make install
 ```

-3. Open the config file in your favorite text editor:
+3. Open and edit the config file `K.sh` in your favorite text editor:
 ```
  $ vim K.sh
 ```